 With this, whenever you want to have a movie night, you can close the shades, dim the lights, choose a movie, and turn up the sounds all with a single remote.

 A smart in-house Thermostat helps control your air conditioning and heating system.
-However, if you already have smart humidity sensors, fans and carbon monoxide & smoke detectors, you can do much more with it!
+However, if you already have smart humidity sensors, fans, and carbon monoxide & smoke detectors, you can do much more with it!

-Smart Thermostats provides comfort for the elderly by maintaining preferred temperature settings throughout the house automatically.
+Smart Thermostats provide comfort for the elderly by maintaining preferred temperature settings throughout the house automatically.
 There’s no need to start thinking of pressing a button to press.
 If anyone in the house is feeling cold or too warm, they can easily adjust the Thermostat’s settings from a tablet or smartphone.

 A smart in-house Thermostat also saves you from energy bills.
 Below is one of the major benefits of in-door climate automation: